NyomanAdiwinanda/Authentication_And_Authorization_For_Backend_With_Node.js_With_Express/README.md

 # Authentication and Authorization Quick Template for Backend with Node.Js
-This repository contains files template if you want to quick setup for user authentication and authorization in your server side scripting using Node.Js with express, and PostgresQL with Sequelize ORM.
+This repository contains files template if you want to quick setup for user authentication and authorization in your server side scripting using Node.Js with Express.js, and PostgresQL with Sequelize ORM.

 To make the files work properly, first in your newly-created project folder you need to: